 Mons La Hire’s debut album, An Ad Hoc Ecosystem, was released on March 1, 2016.
 The album was composed in response to the RPM Challenge, that is, the album was composed and recorded solely during the month of February.
 The lyrics are a collage of phrases from books and other print materials ranging from Billy Collins’ poetry and Ray Bradbury’s prose to the comedic adventure stories of Daniel Pinkwater.

 The follow-up to An Ad Hoc Ecosystem, the Warning Lights EP, arrived on May 19, 2017.
 It features live favorites Timothy Everett (Is Late For Work) and Parallels, a new power pop version of the Garden (which originally appeared on An Ad Hoc Ecosystem), and three brand new songs: Moriah (in the Land of Milk and Honey), Rumors, and Warning Lights.
 Ida Jane and Julia Miller joined the band just prior to the release of Warning Lights.

 Work on the follow up to Warning Lights began in April 2018.
-The EP Kind of Neutral, Kind of Blue is expected to be released on CD and cassette in Fall 2018 and will feature four songs:
+The EP Kind of Neutral, Kind of Blue will be released on CD and cassette on October 26, 2018 and features five songs:

 1. Waking Up In Oregon

 5. Between Us

 Most of it was recorded at Western Oregon University by Cole Johnston, with supplementary recording done at Daniel’s house in Corvallis.

 See what other people think.